Samidha9/Machine_Learning_Models/README.md

 ### 1. Linear Regression
 Implemented to understand:
-- Mean Squared Error (MSE) as a loss function
+- Mean Squared Error (MSE) as an optimization objective
-- Derivation of gradients with respect to weights and bias
+- Gradient derivation with respect to weights and bias
 - How gradient descent minimizes error over iterations
-- The relationship between learning rate, convergence, and stability
+- The effect of learning rate on convergence and stability

-This notebook helped build intuition around optimization and parameter updates.
+This notebook builds intuition around optimization in its simplest form.

 ---

 ### 2. Multivariate Linear Regression
 An extension of linear regression to multiple features, focusing on:
-- Vector and matrix representations of data
+- Matrix-based representations of data
 - Fully vectorized gradient computation
-- How dimensionality affects gradients and learning dynamics
+- How dimensionality influences learning dynamics

-This notebook emphasizes the math behind scaling linear models beyond a single feature.
+This notebook emphasizes how linear algebra scales learning beyond a single feature.

 ---

 ### 3. Logistic Regression
-Built from first principles to understand classification:
+Implemented from first principles to understand classification:
 - Sigmoid function as a probability mapping
-- Binary cross-entropy loss and why it is used instead of MSE
+- Binary cross-entropy loss and its mathematical motivation
 - Gradient computation for probabilistic models
-- How decision boundaries emerge from linear combinations
+- How decision boundaries emerge from linear combinations of features

-This notebook connects linear algebra with probability and optimization.
+This notebook connects linear models with probability and optimization.

 ---

 ## Implementation details

 - Language: Python
-- Libraries used: NumPy (for numerical computation), Matplotlib (for visualization where needed)
+- Libraries: NumPy for numerical computation, Matplotlib for visualization where relevant

-All learning logic — loss functions, gradients, and updates — is implemented manually.
+All learning logic — including loss functions, gradients, and parameter updates — is implemented explicitly for clarity and understanding.

 ---

 ## Why I built this

-Writing these models from scratch helped me:
+Working through these models step by step helped me:
-- Build strong intuition for ML optimization
+- Develop strong intuition for ML optimization
-- Debug models more confidently when using real ML libraries
+- Reason about convergence, overfitting, and stability
-- Understand why certain hyperparameters behave the way they do
+- Better understand how modern ML libraries behave internally
-- Bridge the gap between mathematical theory and practical implementation
+- Connect mathematical theory with practical implementation

-This repo represents my effort to learn machine learning **from first principles** before applying it at scale.
+This repository reflects my approach to learning machine learning from the ground up, starting with fundamentals and building forward.

 ---

 ## Notes

-These implementations prioritize clarity and correctness over performance.
+These notebooks prioritize clarity and mathematical understanding.
-They are meant for learning, experimentation, and understanding — not for production use.
+They are intended for learning, experimentation, and building strong foundations.